jameshughes89/cs102/src/site/topic21.rst

 * A **tree** is a collection of elements such that:
     * It is empty
-    * Or, it has a distinguished element called the *root*, from which descends zero or more trees (subtrees)
+    * Or, it has a special element called the *root*, from which descends zero or more trees (subtrees)

 * Notice that this definition is recursive